 Step 4: Conclusion

 End your post confidently.
 A neat writer’s trick is to call back something from your introduction for a satisfying conclusion.
-In the introduction of this article, I told you that your business’ blog is one of your greatest untapped marketing resources – so for my conclusion, I might say something like:
+In the introduction of this article, I told you that your business’s blog is one of your greatest untapped marketing resources – so for my conclusion, I might say something like:

 End with a Call To Action (CTA).
 Basically you’re telling your reader what to do next.
 Don’t give them three options – give them one compelling click to make.